DA Course Homework

 The bitewings are usually taken as part of the FMX and is also used as a separate technique when an FMX is not indicated

-AHA CPR (WIOA & MyCAA)
+AHA CPR/AED Training (WIOA & MyCAA)

 Use this scenario to answer the next 2 questions: A 67-year-old man is found unresponsive, not breathing, and without a pulse.
 You and a second rescuer begin performing high-quality CPR.
 When should rescuers switch positions during CPR?